farzadghanei/dotfiles/README.md

 All scripts and code snippets in this repository are released under the terms of the [ISC license](https://opensource.org/licenses/ISC), unless specified otherwise.
+Please see the LICENSE file for more details.